 Presented annually to the author(s) of a paper presented at the ICFP held 10 years prior to the award year.
 The award includes a prize of $1,000 to be split among the authors of the winning paper.
 The papers are judged by their influence over the past decade.
-This award was initiated in 2007 (for 1997).

 The award given in year N is for the most influential paper presented at the conference held in year N-10.
 The selection committee consists of the following members: